craftablescience/sourcepp/FUTURE.md

 ### Future Improvements

-- External
-  - Move from compressonator to something that isn't a pile of garbage
-    - There is literally nothing else that supports BC6H
 - `bsppp`
   - Console paklump support
     - Note that XBOX uses XZP lump, X360, PS3 use PC lump but console style zip